HorizenOfficial/evm-documentation/docs/02-connect/04-eon_block_explorer.md

 - **Max Fee per Gas** - Maximum total amount per unit of gas a user is willing to pay for a transaction, including base fee and priority fee.
 - **Max Priority Fee per Gas** - User defined maximum fee (tip) per unit of gas paid to validator for transaction prioritization.
 - **Priority Fee / Tip** - User-defined tip sent to validator for transaction priority/inclusion.
-- **Reward Pool Fee**  - Amount of tZEN that goes to the Reward Pool for this transaction.
+- **Reward Pool Fee**  - Amount of TZEN that goes to the Reward Pool for this transaction.
 Equals Block Base Fee per Gas * Gas Used.
 - **Gas Used by Transaction**  - Actual gas amount used by the transaction.
 - **Nonce Position** - Transaction number from the sending address.
 Each transaction sent from an address increments the nonce by 1.
 - **Raw Input** - Binary data included with the transaction.
 See input/logs for additional information.